Favourited 161 times

 -collecting pallets for fencing

 We ask volunteers to work a minimum of 4 hours a day, 5 days a week while staying here.
 We ask that people staying at the house pick up after themselves to help keep the living space clean and tidy.
+Generally we do a big house clean-up once a week.

 English, Spanish, Italian, French